rwxrob/zet/20210624231842/README.md

 sound idea, I suppose.
 But, honestly, if you are writing code well it will be immediately and totally obvious.
 If it's not, you're writing the code wrong.
-Besides, a rhetorical explanation of what the function does is *always* better than trying to overengineer every fucking possible option and return value.
-You can tell the "guidelines" where created by engineers (and not technical documentation writers).
+Besides, a rhetorical explanation of what the function does is *always* better than trying to overengineer every possible option and return value into a pseudo-textual-database at the beginning of every function.
+You can really tell these "guidelines" where created by engineers (and not technical documentation writers).

 > 🤬